paperjs/paper.js/README.md

     ./build.sh

 Note that your PaperScripts examples do not need to change, they can keep loading `dist/paper-full.js`, which will always do the right thing.
 Note also that `src/load.js` handles both browsers and Node.js, through the handy PrePro JS preprocessing library <http://github.com/lehni/prepro.js>.

+### Branch structure

+Since the release of version `v0.9.22`, Paper.js has adopted aspects of the Git-Flow workflow.
+For now, this just means that all development is taking place in the `develop` branch, which is only merged into `master` when a new release occurs.
+Inside `develop`, `src/load.js` is used by default to load the library.

+### Building the Documentation

+Similarly to building the library, you can run `docs.sh` inside the `build` folder to build the documentation.

+    cd build
+    ./docs.sh

+Your docs will then be located at `dist/docs`.

 ### Testing